 Suicidal feelings can be very difficult to cope with, and even harder to talk about.
 There is still a lot of stigma around talking about suicide.
 But, for the majority of people who experience suicidal feelings, with the right support, things do get better.

 People in the LGBTQ (lesbian, gay, bisexual, trans and questioning) community are also more at risk of suicide – this could be a result of bullying and stigma they may experience.
-Visit https://switchboard.lgbt/
+Visit Switchboard for more information and guidance.

-Also take a look at http://www.samaritans.org/ - The Samaritans provide a listening service for anyone experiencing suicidal feelings.
+Also take a look at The Samaritans website - they provide a listening service for anyone experiencing suicidal feelings.

 Real life experience